 Wondering how you can retire in Dominica?
 While the country does not have a retirement visa, it does make it easy for foreigners to spend their golden years in this stunning Caribbean island nation.
 There are many pros to retiring in Dominica, which we will explore in this article.
-From exploring the ‘nature island’ of the Caribbean to enjoying a relaxed pace of life in one of the cheapest Caribbean islands, Dominica is certainly somewhere you can live comfortably as a retiree.
+From exploring the ‘Nature Island’ of the Caribbean to enjoying a relaxed pace of life in one of the cheapest Caribbean islands, Dominica is certainly somewhere you can live comfortably as a retiree.

 Why should you retire in Dominica?